praawt/developers/book/tutorials/how-to-publish-many-hotels.md

 In any case, it would be wise to run Write API on-premise and not expose it to the public internet.

+!!!TODO!!! write down the register hotel without data use case

 ## Where to next

 * [How to keep the Write API secure](how-to-secure-write-api.md)